tetcoin/as-substrate/contracts/README.md

 # Example contracts

 This folder contains a number of example contracts that make use of the [`as-contracts`](../packages/as-contracts) package.
-The compiled example contracts can be deployed and executed on any Substrate chain that includes the contracts pallet.
+The compiled example contracts can be deployed and executed on any Tetcore chain that includes the contracts pallet.

 ## Disclaimer